Anti-Hooking

 When to use it?

-You should enable this protecting for all your sensitive functions.
+You may want to enable this for all sensitive functions.
 This pass introduces a very low overhead while still being efficient against Frida.

 How to use it?